Maggie Kent

 She wakes up "dark and early" on Saturday mornings to anchor the broadcast and start the weekend off right.
 During the week you can find her "hitting the streets."

 During her time with Action News, she's covered countless stories, connecting with viewers throughout the Delaware Valley.
-From the Shore to the Poconos, she's where the community's stories are, proudly lending a voice and a platform to those in need.
+From the Shore to the Poconos, she's where the community's stories are, proudly lending a voice and a platform to our neighbors.

 Maggie started her career carrying her own camera through the streets of the Bronx as a multimedia journalist and reporter for News 12 The Bronx and Brooklyn.
 She eventually became the evening anchor, and it was there that she was nominated for an Emmy Award.